core-wg/oscore/draft-ietf-core-object-security.md

    * Optionally, a 'kid_context' parameter as defined in {{context-hint}}.
 This parameter MAY be present in requests and SHALL NOT be present in responses.

+   * Optionally, a 'Master Salt' parameter as defined in {{master-salt}}.
+This parameter MAY be present in requests and SHALL NOT be present in responses.

 -  The 'ciphertext' field is computed from the secret key (Sender Key or Recipient Key), AEAD nonce (see {{nonce}}), plaintext (see {{plaintext}}), and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{RFC8152}}.

 The encryption process is described in Section 5.3 of {{RFC8152}}.

 ## Kid Context {#context-hint}

-For certain use cases, e.g. deployments where the same kid is used with multiple contexts, it is necessary (see {{req-params}} or favorable for the Client to provide an send an additional identifier used for determining the security context.
+For certain use cases, e.g. deployments where the same kid is used with multiple contexts, it is necessary (see {{req-params}}) or favorable for the client to provide an send an additional identifier used for determining the security context.
 The kid_context parameter is used to provide such additional input.
 The kid_context and kid are used to  establish the necessary input parameters and in the derivation of the security context (see {{context-derivation}}).

 A summary of the COSE header parameter kid_context defined above can be found in {{tab-1}}.